thedhanawada/me/index.md

 ## Career Objective

 An Information Technology graduate student with experience in implementing and maintaining enterprise applications.
-My experience with Java and MySQL allows me to handle testing efficiently and help the organization produce quality products.
-In the past, I have been adept at opening communication channels with third parties and participating meaningfully in team decisions.
-I am dedicated to finding challenging positions in an organization and utilizing my skills and knowledge to accomplish the organization's goals.
+My hands-on experience working with Java and MySQL allows me to design and test applications efficiently to help organizations deliver quality products.
+I am adept at opening communication channels with third parties and participating in team decision-making.
+In seeking challenging opportunities within an organization, I hope to contribute to the accomplishment of the organization's goals by applying my skills and knowledge.

 ## Education